DispatchMe/logstar/README.md

 ```

 #### `constructor(options = {})`
 Configure loggly here.
-Optionally provide `meta` to be attached to each log request.
+Optionally provide a `globalMeta` object to be attached to each log request.

 ```javascript
 {